charlesll/Spectra.jl/docs/Rameau.rst

 	column 4: the spline coefficient for the silicate part.
 Note: this value is used in the single baseline procedure for the whole spectrum;

-	column 5: the spline coefficient for the water part, in case you use the double baseline fitting procedure;
+	column 5: the spline coefficient for the water part, in case you use the experimental mode with the double baseline fitting procedure (experimental? = "yes" + temperature_laser_correction? = "yes");

 	columns 6 to end: the beginning and ends of the BIRs, paired.
 Please keep the same number of BIRs for all the spectra in one batch.